-Trump: The Art of the Deal (1987) is the autobiographical account of Donald Trump, taking us through Trump’s Machiavellian mindsets and business moves as he striking deals and grows rich.
+Trump: The Art of the Deal (1987) is the autobiographical account of Donald Trump, taking us through Trump’s Machiavellian mindset and business moves as he strikes deals and grows rich.

 - Bullet Summary

 - Full Summary

 - Introduction: He Does It For The Pleasure

 - Passion For Work is Key to Success